Charles C. P. Holden: Civil War years (1861–65)

-When a military draft was ordered in case the quota of troops Chicago was required to furnish through volunteers was not met, he decided his ward, the 10th, should not have a draft.
+When a military draft was ordered in case the quota of troops Chicago was required to furnish through volunteers was not met, Holden decided that his ward (the 10th) should not have a draft.
 He organized a "Ward Draft Association", and was selected as its president.
-They then worked to raise $51,912 to pay volunteers to the war.

-On the occasion that assassinated president Abraham Lincoln's remains visited Chicago as part of his funeral, Holden was the marshal of the City Council for their reception in the city.
-He also had introduced resolutions that the Common Council adopted relating to Lincoln's funeral.
+The organization then worked to raise $51,912 to pay volunteers to the war.
+On the occasion that assassinated president Abraham Lincoln's remains visited Chicago as part of his funeral, Holden was the marshal of the City Council for their reception of his remains in the city.
+He also introduced resolutions that the Common Council adopted relating to Lincoln's funeral.
+He also served as chairman of a committee named to secure the attendance of General Ulysses S. Grant at Dearborn Park in July 1865.